carloslesmes/CURSO-R/pasosEDA.md

-# Steps to Analyze a Dataset
+# Steps to make a Descriptive Analysis
 ## Carlos Lesmes
 ### 19/09/2024